OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 That means understanding the exam format and the environment.
 I see OSCP more like a puzzle game or more accurately a CTF.
 There are rabbit holes and there are intended paths.
 If something looks suspicious, it is (probably) suspicious and is the intended path.

+How do you know it is a rabbit hole?
+Well you cant really say 100% for sure but if you tried everything you know of and it doesnt work for like three times and after reverting the machine, it sitll doesnt work? it is probably a rabbit hole.

 How do you prepare for CTFs or puzzle games?
 By doing more CTFs (i.e. Challenge Labs and PG Boxes) and understanding how a puzzle is designed (by offsec).

 This is why I do not really recommend doing any other additional boxes that ARE NOT by OffSec because OffSec design their boxes in a certain manner.